EY Luxembourg Sustainability Report

 Read more

-EY is committed to building a better working world — one that creates sustainable and inclusive economic growth.
+EY is committed to shaping the future with confidence — one that creates sustainable and inclusive economic growth.
 We recognize that our responsibility to minimize the environmental impact of EY business operations extends to EY people and clients and to the wider communities in which we all live.
+Moreover, EY is a proud participant in the United Nations Global Compact (UNGC), and our environmental strategy has been designed in alignment with the UNGC environmental principles.

 Read more